Alphabetic Table of Runs

 kayaks 300 - 600 cfs (or more), IK minimum 200 none, as estimated at take-out

-Coffee Creek above Clair Engle Reservoir North Fork Confluence to Highway 3 Bridge class III-IV, absolutely continuous 9 miles,
+Coffee Creek above Clair Engle reservoir North Fork Confluence to Highway 3 Bridge class III-IV, absolutely continuous 9 miles,

 1 day